-$$\sum{v \in V} \sum{i=1}^{T_v+1} \delta_v = \sum{v \in V} (T_v+1) \delta_v \le (T+1) \sum{v \in V} \delta_v = 2(T+1) |E|,$$
+$$\sum{v \in V} \sum{i=1}^{T_v+1} \delta_v = \sum{v \in V} (T_v + 1) \delta_v \le (T+1) \sum{v \in V} \delta_v = 2(T+1) |E|,$$ where the last equality uses that each edge has exactly two endpoints.

-- Despite its length, this proof is quite simple.
-The most difficult part is to figure out all the conditions that must be satisfied to perform the induction step and make them part of the induction hypothesis (which then makes things tedious). - The same problem transpired when I wrote the pseudo-code for Algorithm 5.
-It's idea is straightfoward, but I made several mistakes.
-Allowing for all the cases and treating them properly can be tiresome, and makes it challenging to show correctness of more involved asynchronous algorithms. - Fortunately, Theorem 2.7 shows that we have to do it only once!
+• Despite its length, this proof is quite simple.
+The most difficult part is to figure out all the conditions that must be satisfied to perform the induction step and make them part of the induction hypothesis (which then makes things tedious).

+• The same problem transpired when I wrote the pseudo-code for Algorithm 5.
+Its idea is straightforward, but I made several mistakes.
+Allowing for all the cases and treating them properly can be tiresome, and makes it challenging to show correctness of more involved asynchronous algorithms.

+- Fortunately, Theorem 2.7 shows that we have to do it only once!
 We now can devise synchronous algorithms and make them into asynchronous algorithms using the synchronizer. - The argument extends to randomized algorithms in the following way.
 Interpret a randomized algorithm as a deterministic algorithm in which each node has an additional input: a (sufficiently long) string of independent, unbiased random bits.
 Now synchronizer α simulates a randomized synchronous algorithm.
-The algorithm has to fulfill that if a node is given the same randomness (i.e., the strings are the same) throughout the simulated "asynchronous rounds," it must show the same behavior.

-- Note that this can be subtle: If in a program one calls a standard function producing a random value, it may compute the "random" value by taking into account the system clock's time! - Of course, that's not the end of the story.
+The algorithm has to fulfill that if a node is given the same randomness (i.e., the strings are the same) throughout the simulated "asynchronous rounds," it must show the same behavior. - Note that this can be subtle: If in a program one calls a standard function producing a random value, it may compute the "random" value by taking into account the system clock's time! - Of course, that's not the end of the story.
 This equivalence between asynchronous and synchronous systems breaks down if we take into account other factors, such as the number of messages sent by an algorithm (we'll look into this now) or the possibility of failures (we'll look into this next lecture).